MaxJackson13/HackTheBox/dockercompile/README.md

 <img src="images/testcat.png">

-It's the current directory is mapped to `/volume` in the container so it's there as well
+The current directory is mapped to `/volume` in the container so it's there as well

 <img src="images/volume.png">

-From the command line on the host I'll compile the code
+From the command line I'll compile the code

 <img src="images/compile.png">